tuzmusic/clockwork-calendar-restack/app/OPTIMIZATIONS.md

 - [X] EventTimeline(?) class, handles ordering events
   - [X] Also gets event start and end times?
 - Location class, handles distances and stuff?
+  - Some kind of service that takes an event and a distance service, and knows which distances to get.
 - Use start time when getting route info
 - Better width/alignment in email html
   - probably best to just construct it from data, with grid layout, and scrap the original html